JacobTinvenco/action-append-pr-description/README.md

 - `pr` - (required) The pull request number.

-- `url` - (required) The url to append to the specified pull request description.
+- `text` - (required) The text to prepend to the specified pull request description.

 ## Outputs